devm33/devm33.com/content/projects/countdown/index.md

 }
 ```

-This creates a triangle by way of adding a visible border on only one side of a
+This creates a triangle by way of adding a visible border on one side of a
 rectangle with zero width, see
 https://css-tricks.com/books/volume-i/how-to-make-a-triangle/

-The transition was used to smooth motion of the hand like the one used on the
+The transition smooths motion of the hand like the one used on the show --
-show -- rather than a ticking motion.
+rather than a ticking motion.

 ## Solving the Numbers Round

-In order to see the alternate solutions and confirm there is a solution when
+To see the alternate solutions and confirm there is a solution when stuck (since
-stuck (since sometimes it's not possible) I needed to write a solver.
-The search
+sometimes it's not possible) I needed to write a solver.
+The search space of the
-space of the problem is relatively small since each number can only be used once
+problem is small since each number can only be used once and the branching
-and the branching factor is $\leq$ 4, less than since with associative
+factor is $\leq$ 4, less than since with associative operations equivalent paths
-operations equivalent paths can be pruned.
-Still since I wanted all solutions I
+can be pruned.
+Still since I wanted all solutions I implemented the solver in a
-implemented the solver in a web worker to keep the main thread free.
-This
+web worker to keep the main thread free.
+This improvement was evident in the
-improvement was especially evident in the operation of the Countdown clock.
+animation of the Countdown clock.

 Refactoring the search function to a web worker was straightforward with modern
 browser support, see https://caniuse.com/#feat=webworkers

-The web worker code is placed in a separate available js file and given an event
+The web worker code is in a separate available js file and given an event
 listener to receive messages from the application.

 <!-- prettier-ignore -->